Few of the symptoms which you may notice at five weeks are:

 For most pregnant women, morning sickness starts at week 5, though some can experience it a week earlier or a bit later too.
 Some women do not exhibit this symptom at all.
 Do not worry if you do not experience nausea during pregnancy.
 Morning sickness can strike at any time in the day when you least expect it and is accompanied by nausea and nausea without vomiting, or sometimes even dry heaving.

-Multiple bathroom trips are common during pregnancy and happen due to the increasing blood volume in your blood, your ever-expanding uterus which puts pressure on your bladder, as well as hormonal disturbances.
+Multiple bathroom trips are common during pregnancy and are due to the increased blood volume, your ever-expanding uterus, which puts pressure on your bladder, and hormonal disturbances.
 Make sure that you stay well hydrated during pregnancy, especially when you experience frequent urination.
 The chances of contracting urinary infections are high, and taking enough fluids can reduce the risk of contracting UTIs.

 Headaches at this stage can be due to multiple factors.
 The increased blood volume in your body, changes in blood pressure, and hormonal spikes, can all play a role.
 In addition, the stress and excitement of pregnancy can add to the existing headaches.
 Some women have a cold and blocked nose as pregnancy symptoms.
 This can also trigger a sinus-like headache.
 Taking rest, and short power naps are possible, avoiding headache triggers such as caffeine, and relaxing with the help of meditation and relaxation exercises can provide some relief.

 Food aversions majorly happen because your sense of smell is stronger than before, and you may not enjoy certain smells, especially of foods.
 Again blame the hormones for this, especially hCG.
 The surge of hCG triggers nausea and heightens smell sensitivity.
 You may not even tolerate the smell of some foods that once were your favorite.